Toyota Soarer: Second generation (1986–1991)

-Third generation (Z30; 1991)
+Third generation (1991–2000)

 In 1987, following the design freeze of Lexus division's flagship UCF10 LS 400 (Celsior) sedan due in 1989, Toyota commissioned its California design studio Calty to develop a new luxury coupe.
 In mid 1991, the vehicle designed by the studio debuted in the U.S. as the Lexus SC 300/400.

 That same year, Toyota debuted the third-generation Z30 series Soarer in Japan, replacing the Z20 series.
 The Z30 series Soarer shared the body and key components with the Lexus SC, with different interior features, powertrain configurations, and enhanced performance.
+The trim packages were the 4.0 GT-Limited, 4.0 GT, 2.5 GT-TwinTurbo-L and the 2.5 GT-TwinTurbo.

 The new Soarer continued some of the features of earlier models, such as digital dashboard instrumentation and integrated car systems control via the in-dash EMV touchscreen.
-It was also one of the first cars in the world to feature a factory GPS automotive navigation system via CD-ROM.
+It was also one of the first cars in the world to feature a factory GPS automotive navigation system via CD-ROM overlaid with VICS traffic information for Japanese driving conditions.
 This generation of the Soarer was considered an expensive and extravagant luxury car in Japan.
 It was longer and wider than a Crown, while comfortably accommodating two passengers, with only modest space available for rear seat passengers.
 It did not comply with Japanese Government dimension regulations which made buyers liable for yearly taxes due to its size.
 The larger engines also obliged Japanese buyers to pay more annual road tax.

+One of the distinctive features was the articulating door hinges.
+When the doors opened, the hinges moved out and forward, allowing entry and exit in confined spaces.

 From launch in 1991 until 2000 all models were available with a 4-speed automatic transmission.
 In addition, the sportier JZZ30 Soarer could be had with a 5-speed manual transmission.
 All models were available with a Torsen torque-sensing differential.
 Unlike their US Lexus equivalents, the Z30-series Soarer lineup never received a 5-speed automatic, and only the six-cylinder versions received variable valve timing (VVTi) engines, in 1996.

 Styling-wise, the Soarer received only minor changes during its 9-year production run, mostly external.
 External changes were shared with the U.S Lexus models.
 Changes were: